Aide-C/Cybersecurity_Portfolio/README.md

 # Google_Cybersecurity_Certificate
-A Github repository to store and showcase all 21 activities I did to earn my Google Cybersecurity Professional Certificate.
+A Github repository to store all 20 activities I did to earn my Google Cybersecurity Professional Certificate.
+Throughout this certificate program, I had multiple opportunities to develop a professional cybersecurity portfolio to showcase my security skills and knowledge.
 The activities included:
 1. Conduct a security audit
 2. Analyze network layer communication